 First, make sure your belt is correctly installed.
 Refer to your operator’s manual or a parts diagram for the correct position of your belt around the pulleys.
 Second, find the item your belt is catching on when your deck is engaged.

 Look for a shiny flat spot on a belt keeper or bracket.
 This is an indication you have an area rubbing against a piece of metal.
 Once you identify the part that is causing your shredded belt problem, adjust the part so it no longer rubs.

-If you cause happens to be a bracket with a bushing, you may be able to replace the bushing.
-Sometimes you must replace the bracket assembly when the manufacture only sells the part in this way.
+If the cause happens to be a bracket with a bushing, you may be able to replace the bushing.
+Sometimes you must replace the bracket assembly when the manufacturer only sells the part in this way.